Frequently Asked Questions

 The Council on Postsecondary Education provides the regulation which governs the determination of residency status for admission and tuition purposes in the public colleges and universities in the state of Kentucky.
 All persons seeking a change in residency status should read this regulation.
-The regulation is available on this web site, in each of the Offices of Admission, in the lobby of the Houchens Building, and in the Office of Enrollment Management.
+The regulation is available on this web site, in each of the Offices of Admission, in the lobby of the Houchens Building, and in the Registrar's Office.

 How is a residency determination made?